-These corridors encourage development patterns that support higher density and street-oriented development.
-It is important to include design features that will enhance accessibility, safety, and attractiveness for alternative modes of transportation due to higher density and higher modes of transportation due to higher density and higher traffic volumes.
-The existing corridors will be intensified and the city will promote densification to achieve sustainable long-term development.
+Major Corridors encourage development patterns that support higher density and street-oriented development.
+It is important to include design features that will enhance accessibility, safety, and attractiveness for active modes of transportation due to higher density and higher traffic volumes.

-Encourage strategic residential intensification on Major Corridors and provide local commercial amenities and opportunities for the surrounding neighbourhood and community
+Encourage strategic residential intensification adjacent to Major Corridors and provide local commercial amenities and opportunities for the surrounding neighbourhood and community

-- a) Support development at a height and scale compatible with surrounding land uses. - b) Small-format commercial development will be encouraged to seek infill locations within Major Corridors. - c) Higher intensity residential development should be directed towards Major Corridor areas close to established Mixed-Use Areas and Downtown. - d) Light industrial and auto-oriented commercial uses (such as those that cater to the drive-by or travelling customer or require outdoor storage or sales) should be directed towards Major Corridor areas in proximity to Employment and Innovation Areas.
+- a) Support development at a height and scale compatible with surrounding land uses. - b) Encourage small-format commercial development to seek infill locations within Major Corridors. - c) Direct higher intensity residential development towards Major Corridor areas close to established Mixed-Use Areas and Downtown. - d) Direct light industrial and auto-oriented commercial uses (such as those that cater to the drive-by or traveling customer or require outdoor storage or sales) towards Major Corridor areas in proximity to Employment and Innovation Areas.